shishirshetty0710/cordova-datadog-crashlytics/README.md

 # cordova-datadog-crashlytics

-Datadog Crashalytics plugin for Outsystems pointing to version 1.11.0
+Datadog Crashalytics plugin for Outsystems pointing to Android: 1.19.0 and iOS: 1.23.0

 ## Installation